Circular Geodesics in Tidal Charged Black Hole: DMPR BH metric and its Properties

 {\bf Case II:} When $q<0$, which is impossible in GTR RN case leads to single horizon, lying exterior to the Schwarzschild horizon:

 {\bf Case III:} When $M=0$ and $q<0$, in this case the metric becomes

 The horizon still exists without the gravitational sources and on the brane it is given by

-This implies that in the absence of gravitational collapse of matter, there is an intriguing possibility of string tidal effects in the early universe could lead to BH formation.
-Then the tidal charge $q$ would be determined by both the brane source i.e. the mass $M$, and any coulomb part of the bulk.
+This implies that in the absence of gravitational collapse of matter, there is an intriguing possibility of string tidal effects in the early universe {which} could lead to BH formation.
+Then the tidal charge $q$ {will} be determined by both the brane source i.e. the mass $M$, and any coulomb part of the bulk.
 Weyl tensor that survives when $M$ is set to be zero.
-Now we shall discuss shortly the thermodynamic properties of tidal charged BH.
-In Figs. (\ref{sgrav}, \ref{hawtmp}, \ref{sarea}, \ref{sentp}), we show the differences between RS tidal charged BH and RN BH from the thermodynamical point of view.
+Now we shall discuss shortly the thermodynamic properties of tidal-charged BH.